 Blake Morgan is a real smorgasbord of a law firm, with a frankly dizzying list of interests ranging from asbestos claims to Welsh public law.
-Sprawling across south-east England and south Wales, with offices in Cardiff, London, Oxford, Portsmouth, Reading and Southampton, the firm offers a broad mix of practice areas and a client base spanning businesses, charities, public sector bodies and private individuals.
-Blake Morgan also prides itself on its community spirit, which lawyers have time to pitch in with thanks to manageable working hours.
+Sprawling across South-East England and South Wales, with offices in Cardiff, London, Oxford, Portsmouth, Reading and Southampton, the firm offers a broad mix of practice areas and a diverse client base of businesses, charities, public sector bodies and private individuals.
+Blake Morgan also prides itself on its community spirit, which lawyers have time to pitch in with, thanks to manageable working hours.

 Law grads all too well acquainted with the stimulant effects of caffeine may be interested in Blake Morgan’s work advising Costa on franchising.
-Other clients include RSPCA, HSBC, and the government of the Isle of Man — this really is the epitome of a “full service” outfit.
+Other clients include the Welsh Government, Oxfam and HSBC — this really is the epitome of a “full service” outfit.
 The firm also boasts “the largest professional regulatory team in England and Wales”, representing the likes of the Solicitors Regulatory Authority and Bar Standards Board.

-Given this variety, it’s hard to read to much into the trainee ratings on the likes of canteen, office facilities and social life – that’ll vary depending on where trainees land up.
-But Blake Morganites seem to get on fine irrespective of location: eight out of nine newly qualified lawyers were kept on last year.
+Given this variety, it’s hard to read too much into the overall trainee ratings — that’ll vary depending on where trainees land up.
+But overall, the firm seems to give a good balance of work/life balance, interesting work and support.